 International Student Employment Support Program

-The UPEI Student Union and the Experiential Education department have partnered with Skills PEI to create the International Student Employment Support Program (ISESP).
-This program will offer a cohort of international students the opportunity to gain employability skills through a combination of professional development training and a paid internship this summer.
+The Experiential Education department has partnered with Skills PEI to create the International Student Employment Support Program (ISESP).
+This program has offered two cohorts of international students the opportunity to gain employability skills through a combination of professional development training and a paid internship during the summer months.

-Read some success stories from 2021 program students and continue to monitor this page for updates.
+Read some success stories from 2021 and 2022 program students and continue to monitor this page for updates.

 International Student Employment Support Program Enhances Participants’ Skills